 The 1941 Experimental Planchet is much rarer and involves pennies struck on experimental planchets that differed from the standard bronze composition.
 These experimental coins were part of the testing for alternative materials, which eventually led to the 1943 steel penny.

-Finding a Valuable 1941 Lincoln Penny
+Finding a Valuable 1941 Lincoln Cent

 Coins with these errors can be worth significantly more than their face value.
 Lightly circulated examples with good details fetch the highest prices.